George Shannon (explorer): Later life

-His brothers were Congressman Thomas Shannon (Ohio politician) and Ohio/Kansas Governor[s]Wilson Shannon
+On September 19, 1813, he married Ruth Snowden Price, whom he met while in college, and the two had seven children between 1814 and 1825.

+He served three consecutive one year terms in the Kentucky House of Representatives from 1820 to 1823.
+In 1832, he ran for senator from Missouri.
+He was elected to the Missouri House of Representatives soon before his death.
+He died in August 30, 1836 of illness, aged 51, and was buried in Massie Mill Cemetery in Palmyra, Missouri.
+His wife had also died soon afterwards.

 Legacy

 George Shannon is the namesake of Shannon County, Missouri.

 In 2001, a number of northeastern Nebraska communities formed Shannon Trail Promoters, with the goal of increasing tourism in the forthcoming bicentennial year of the Lewis and Clark Expedition.
 The organization commissioned thirteen wooden chainsaw sculptures of Shannon, which were placed in participating communities along a 240 mi Shannon Trail.
 Sixteen wayside markers recounting aspects of Shannon's career were also placed along the trail, which runs through the region in which Shannon is thought to have wandered during his 1804 separation from the expedition.
 In keeping with Shannon's claim to fame, a scavenger hunt was held, with tourists urged to "Find Private Shannon" by visiting all sixteen markers.
 The organization continues to stage Shannon-themed events.

 In 2007, when a new bridge was under construction to carry U.S. Highway 81 across the Missouri River from Cedar County, Nebraska to Yankton, South Dakota, one of the names proposed for it was the Private Shannon Bridge.
 In an online poll, the name was selected by a plurality of those responding, garnering 26% of the votes.
 However, the Yankton-based committee responsible for naming the bridge elected to call it the Yankton Discovery Bridge, a choice that did not sit well with Nebraskans.
 The "Yankton" was eventually dropped from the name, and the bridge is now known as the Discovery Bridge.

 Shannon is the subject of the poet Campbell McGrath's 2009 work Shannon: A Poem of the Lewis and Clark Expedition.
-Shannon has been featured elsewhere in literature, film and television including Ken Burn’s Lewis and Clark where he was voiced by Tim Clark, Leon Martell’s Bea[u]tiful in the Extreme where he was portrayed by Andrew David James.
+Shannon has been featured elsewhere in literature, film and television including Ken Burn's Lewis and Clark where he was voiced by Tim Clark, Leon Martell's Bea[u]tiful in the Extreme where he was portrayed by Andrew David James.
 He is also the central character in the historical fiction book My Travels with Capts.
 Lewis & Clark, by George Shannon written by Kate McMullan.
 McMullan, a descendant of Shannon's, based the work on his actual journals.

-George Shannon was one of the ¨9 men from Kentucky¨. - He was lost for 16 days (about 3 weeks).